 Yavlonsky’s wife, Tziral, who in her police disposition had corroborated her husband’s account, now also confirmed his altered court testimony.
 In the time that passed between the two searches, she told the court, she stood in the building courtyard.
 She saw the Germans assemble girls from different buildings, including the daughter of Mrs. Krotoschinsky.
 “Mrs. Krotoschinsky stood [in the yard] shouting—not shouting, but crying and shaking.
 She went up to the Jewish policeman and told him, ‘In fact, at Yavlonsky’s [apartment] there are two strong girls; if you don’t go up there, I will tell the Gestapo people.”
 It was Mrs. Krotoschinsky, Tziral told the court, who was responsible for giving out the women’s hiding place.
 Mrs. Krotoschinsky even apologized later for revealing the hideout, saying she did not realize that not two girls but seven were hidden there.
 To the best of her recollection, Tziral added, the Germans had ordered Praport to move the closet.
 It was not his own initiative.

 At the request of the district prosecutor in this trial, the judge declared both Moshe and Tziral Yavlonsky hostile witnesses.
 This trial was the first and possibly the only one of the kapo trials to be heard behind closed doors—because both the defense lawyer and the prosecutor agreed that publication of the defendant’s name “might tarnish him before he was found guilty.”
+For the first time, there was a sensitivity on both sides of the case to the public image of the accused collaborators.

 Asked in both the magistrates court and district court to explain their altered accounts, the Yavlonskys fingered the complainant in the case, Mendel Bogonsky, a forty-five-year-old tailor.
 Bogonsky had sought revenge against Praport for surrendering the seven girls, one of whom was Bogonsky’s seventeen-year-old “beautiful fiancé,” Dina Yavlonsky.
 In the seventeen years that transpired since her capture, Bogonsky never married.
 He repeatedly referred to Yavlonsky as “my brother-in-law,” when in fact they were never brothers-in-law.
 From his home in New York, he searched continuously for Aryeh Praport.
 And when he learned that Praport lived in a town south of Tel Aviv and worked as a truck driver, he boarded a ship and came to Israel.